kellycode/GemHunter/README.md

 Same result in Chrome, Edge and Opera browsers

-In the Unity Editor it also doesn't scale properly running in the Game Tab
+In the Unity Editor it also doesn't scale properly running in the Game Tab and this is also what it looks like as a Windows 11 exe build

 ![Editor Result](https://github.com/kellycode/GemHunter/blob/main/GemHunter_Editor.jpg)